hype/HYPE_AS3/readme.txt

 Now select your circle and open the Modify > Convert to Symbol... menu.
 Name your symbol "Circle" and hit OK.

-Now, select your instance of Circle on the stage and give it an instance name of "circle" (I generally capitalize symbol names and leave instance names lower case - it helps to keep track of which is which!).
+Next select your instance of Circle on the stage and give it an instance name of "circle" (I generally capitalize symbol names and leave instance names lower case - it helps to keep track of which is which!).